Local ginspiration… Hic!

 Can we claim Marlow as on us?
 I think Muddy Bucks & Oxon would put up quite a fight, but that doesn’t mean we can’t tickle our tastebuds with a Marlow-produced gin.
 Cross Stream Distillery is owned by husband and wife team Charles and Chloe and they have created a London Dry Gin that packs a good punch of citrus and a subtle hint of spice.
-Best served with lots of ice, premium Indian Tonic Water and a slice of pink grapefruit – £45 for 70cl and delivery is FREE (UK only).
+Best served with lots of ice, premium Indian Tonic Water and a slice of pink grapefruit – £45 for 70cl.

 Bombay Sapphire, Laverstoke Mill

-Virtually stagger 14 miles over the Berkshire border into Hampshire and you’ll come across the beautiful Bombay Sapphire Distillery but under the circumstances, this detour comes under essential travel.
+Stagger 14 miles into Hampshire and you’ll come across the beautiful Bombay Sapphire Distillery.
 Bombay Sapphire remains a family business despite its global fame and the iconic blue bottle of Bombay Sapphire, has been distilled in Laverstoke Mill, Whitchurch, since 2011.
 The gin’s look conjures up images of faraway lands and the flavour has hints of the 10 botanicals contained within.
 With 40% ABV and costing around £27.50 for a litre it’s a great value option.
-Ooh and it’s on offer.
-Happy days.